Algoteers/Improvement-Proposals/README.md

 # Superalgos Improvement Proposals (SIPs)

-At this repo you will find the full history of improvement proposals not only for the software but also for any other aspect of the project.
+This repository holds the history of improvement proposals, both software related and non-software related, covering every single aspect of the project that may be discussed and improved.

 ## Proposals

-Find at the root of this repo the different proposals.
+Proposals shall be listed at the root of this repository.

 ## Workflow

-The rules are very simple.
+Please follow these simple guidelines:

+### 1. Scan previous proposals.

+Before crafting your own proposal, make sure the topic is not being discussed on other proposals.

-### 1. Submit a Proposal.
+### 2. Submit a Proposal.

-Just for the repo and submit your proposal on an .md file via PR.
-Read a few of the others to guess the formatting / language used.
+Submit your proposal on an .md file via PR.

+Reading a few existing proposals may help you organize and format your own.
+The more thorough and clear the proposal, the more likely it is to be taken seriously by the community.
+No need to rush; take your time and try to be as clear as possible.

-### 2. Discussion
+### 3. Discussion

-This repo mantainer will merge your PR (or reject it) and assing a SIP number to it.
-The new proposal will be discussed at an issue with the same SIP number.
+The maintainers of this repository will merge or reject your PR.
+Rejections should come with a specific request relating to your submission (e.g. please improve this or that).

+After your proposal is merged, the maintainers shall assign a corresponding SIP and create an issue with the same number to host the discussion of the SIP.

-### 3.Suggest Changes
+### 4. Suggest Changes

 Feel free to submit PRs with proposed changes to the author's fork.
 Convince him/her to merge it and re-submit it here.

-### 4.Voting
+### 5. Voting

-Voting time will be called at the SIP issue and any team member (those who aquired voting power by contributing to the project) can vote just with a thumbs up/down icon + the number of votes used.

-After a reasonable time votes are counted and a decision is made.
+Voting procedures are being discussed on [SIP 004 - PGP + git voting]( https://github.com/Superalgos/Improvement-Proposals/blob/master/SIP%20004%20-%20pgp-git-voting.md).

-### 5.Rediscussing
+### 6. Further discussion

-You can continue promoting your proposal for rediscussion if you wish.
-You might get it approved after a few iterations.
+If you are not successful with your SIP, you may iterate, improve it and continue promoting it for further discussion.
+Chances are you might get it approved once it resolves controversial aspects.